 Hendersonville real estate is some of the most expensive in Tennessee, although Hendersonville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hendersonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hendersonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hendersonville are a mix of both white- and blue-collar jobs.
 Overall, Hendersonville is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hendersonville who work in management occupations (13.63%), sales jobs (13.44%), and office and administrative support (13.12%).

 Also of interest is that Hendersonville has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Hendersonville citizens is very high relative to the national average among all cities (21.84%): 37.93% of adults in Hendersonville have a bachelor's degree or even advanced degree.
+The population of Hendersonville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.93% of adults in Hendersonville have a bachelor's degree or even advanced degree.

 The per capita income in Hendersonville in 2018 was $38,779, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $155,116 for a family of four.
 However, Hendersonville contains both very wealthy and poor people as well.